 Dialog page: Layer Stack Manager

-Material type for the physical layers.
-Set the layer
+- Configure the Material type for the physical layers.

-Thickness, Dielectric Material and Dielectric Constant.
-Define the
+- Set the layer Thickness, Dielectric Material and Dielectric Constant.

 The tutorial PCB is a simple design and can be routed as a single-sided or double-sided board.
 The layer thicknesses shown below have been edited to use sensible metric values.